sminq/slate/source/index.html.md

-queueId | true | Unique business ID. tokenId | true | Unique appointment id. statusType | true | Status to be set
+queueId | true | Unique business ID. tokenId | true | Unique appointment id. statusType | true | Status to be set reason | false | Reason if token is being cancelled cancelCode | true | Flag to indicate that reason for cancellation is user (cancelCode = 0) or business (cancelCode = 1)

 ### Valid status types